These Groovy animation video’s were created by our fabulous friend Hammond Organ Genius Clayton Dolley

-The first track he wrote was Love is Great, the lead single of their debut self-titled EP, and the uplifting song reflects the band’s philosophy.
+The first track he wrote was Love is Great and the uplifting song reflects the band’s philosophy.
 Fifty years after John Lennon and Yoko Ono staged their bed-in, asking the world to give peace a chance, it’s a message that’s needed more than ever.
-“The only thing you can do is fight hate with love,” says the Captain.
+“The only thing you can do is fight hate with love,” says Craig.
 “Realise we’re all different and that’s what makes the world a special place.”

 If the Blues Preachers evoked classic blues of the 1930s and ’40s, then the Marvellous Hearts take their starting point from the ’60s and ’70s.
 They’ve been compared to the Beatles and Bob Dylan by none other than music icon Stuart Coupe, with their tracks being spun on 2ser.
 They’ve also had comparisons drawn to Tom Petty and the Black Sorrows and been played across the country on community radio and the ABC.

-The songs were recorded at Studio 57 with producer Marc Scully.
 And now the band are looking forward to taking them to stages across Australia or wherever the road leads.
-While he might have goals and ambitions, the Captain is happy to let the project unfold organically – because that’s what’s been working so far.
+While he might have goals and ambitions, the Craig is happy to let the project unfold organically – because that’s what’s been working so far.

 “It’s like what John Lennon said.
 ‘Life is what happens to you when you’re busy making other plans.’
 You can have your ambitions but it’s more than likely going to be different from what you had in mind, and if you’re on the right side of the fence, it should be positively different.
 I’m just happy to get the songs out there for people to listen to and hopefully put a good message out.”